Pollok House: Overview

 The house has an extensive garden, boasting a collection of over 1,000 species of rhododendrons.
-The gardens behind the main house contain the Pollok Park Beech (Fagus sylvatical), which is thought to be 250 years old.
+The gardens behind the main house contain the Pollok Park Beech (Fagus sylvatica), which is thought to be 250 years old.
 This tree has an unusual form, with a swollen trunk (7 m girth at grade and 10 m girth at 10 m height) and a gnarled mass of branches.

 There is also a complex of offices, stables and a sawmill, part of which dates from the 18th century.
 The stone arch bridge leading to the house over the White Cart Water was constructed in 1757.
 The heraldic lions on the gate piers were carved by John Marshall to a design by Huw Lorimer in 1950.

 In September 2023, the NTS announced that the house would close from the following November for approximately two years to allow for the second phase of a £4 million renovation project.

 The Pollok Witches

-In 1677 a group of five women and one man, were accused attempting to murder Sir George Maxwell of Pollok, using witchcraft, causing an illness by roasting a wax image of him.
-The accused were Jonet Mathie, Annabell Stewart, John Stewart, Bessie Weir, Marjorie Craige and Margaret Jackson.
+In 1677, a group of five women and one man were accused of attempting to murder Sir George Maxwell of Pollok, using witchcraft, causing an illness by roasting a wax image of him.
+The accused were Janet Mathie, Annabell Stewart, John Stewart, Bessie Weir, Marjorie Craige and Margaret Jackson.
 They were all "apprehendit and imprisoned as suspect guiltie of witchcraft by entering unto paction with the devill; renouncing their baptisme and committing severall malefices."